Blendify/blender-manual/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 .. seealso:: :mod:`blender_api:bpy.props.IntProperty`

 This document doesn't go into details about using other property types.
-However the link above includes examples of more advanced property usage.
+However, the link above includes examples of more advanced property usage.

 Menu Item